emacsfodder/tmtheme-to-emacs/README.md

 `font-lock` faces.
 So while things won't look like a one-to-one copy, the results are still pretty good.

+Linum, fringe and modeline colours are derived from the base foreground and background colors.
+Support for [Rainbow Delimiters](http://www.emacswiki.org/emacs/RainbowDelimiters) is provided automatically.

+Here's how: The imported foreground colors which constrast most from the background are averaged, from this average colour, 9 tint colors are generated and assigned to the `rainbow-delimiters-depth-n-face` collection.

+I'll be adding additional support for `js3-mode`, git-gutter, flyspell, flymake, flycheck, isearch and more.

 ### Demo

 See for yourself, here's a handful of converted themes, shown in their